Drowning Prevention & Water Safety, Children Ages Birth to 19 Years

 - Not using approved life jackets while swimming and boating.

-NYS law requires all public swimming pools built after March 30, 1998, to be enclosed within a fence or other barrier which is at least four feet high and can be entered by bathers only through self closing and positive self-latching doors or gates.
+New York State law requires all public swimming pools built after March 30, 1998, to be enclosed within a fence or other barrier which is at least four feet high and can be entered by bathers only through self closing and positive self-latching doors or gates.

 What can I do to keep my child safe around water and prevent drowning?